Written by Slawomir (“Swavak”) Gromadzki, MPH

 In addition, when the UVB-rays of the sun reach our body our skin uses them to convert cholesterol found in our skin into Vitamin D3.
 The problem, however, is that the newly formed in this way vitamin D3 requires up to two days to be entirely absorbed from the skin into the bloodstream.
 It means that the longer we stay away from showering our bodies the more vitamin D3 will be absorbed, because water (especially with soap) washes away much of the vitamin.
 Therefore, the best solution, if possible, would be to wash only the parts of the body which were not exposed to the sun such as armpits and groin area, and if you have to take a shower try to apply soap only to where it is necessary.

-If you can’t afford higher doses take at least 10,000 IU of vitamin D3 a day with meal.
-But since deficiency of this vitamin is so widespread (especially in the UK) it would be better to take 10,000 to even 50,000 IU a day with meals with appropriate doses of magnesium.
-If you decide to try high dose of 50,000 IU a day take it for no longer than two months and after that reduce to 10,000 IU a day.
+Take at least 10,000 IU of vitamin D3 a day with meal.
+But since deficiency of this vitamin is so widespread (especially in the UK) it would be better to take 30,000 to even 50,000 IU a day with meals for a few months with appropriate doses of magnesium and after that reduce to 10,000 IU.
+If you decide to try high dose of 50,000 IU a day take it for no longer than two or three months and after that reduce to 10,000 IU a day.

 TESTIMONIAL BY JEFF T BOWLES ABOUT RECOVERY AFTER TAKING HIGH DOSES OF VITAMIN D3